-Each student room and all public areas of Ghafari Hall, Atchison Hall, The Towers Residential Suites and University Tower Apartments are equipped with smoke detectors and the building is equipped with a sprinkler system.
+Each student room and all public areas of Ghafari Hall, Atchison Hall, The Towers Residential Suites, Chatsworth Apartments and University Tower Apartments are equipped with smoke detectors and the building is equipped with a sprinkler system.
 Each apartment in DeRoy Apartments is equipped with a smoke detector that is tied into the fire alarm panel at the front desk.
-Each apartment in Chatsworth Tower Apartments has a battery operated smoke detector.
-The Office of Housing and Residential Life will be responsible for the replacement of the batteries once a year.

-Tampering with fire safety equipment places the lives of everyone in danger.
+Tampering with, and misuse of fire safety equipment places the lives of everyone in danger.
 Any student found tampering with any fire safety equipment may be subject to immediate suspension from the residence hall as well as legal action and fines.

 Most fires are preventable.
 We ask that all residents comply with the following policies regarding fire prevention:

 - Candles, oil lamps, torches and other open flame objects are strictly prohibited.

 - Keep all furniture, trash and personal items out of hallways.

 - Keep room decorations and posters to a minimum.